Firearms

 Access & Availability

 Today, firearms are rare but not extinct.
 Most belong to the highest echelons of royal guards, private collectors, or relic-hunters with more courage than caution.
 They are sometimes seen in the hands of caravan elites, noblehouse enforcers, and battle-proven mercenaries.
 Entire black market operations exist solely to salvage old guns or harvest parts from broken ones.
 Reproducing firearms is theoretically possible, but practically a nightmare.
-Industrial capacity is crippled, the alchemical recipe for gunpowder is near-forgotten, and ammunition stores from the Lost Ages are stale or unstable.
+Industrial capacity is crippled, and ammunition stores from the Lost Ages are stale or unstable.
 What remains is scavenged, hoarded, and prayed over.

 Complexity